carlosgj/ashcomm/README.md

 It is written in Python3 on a Linux platform.
-It does not use any libraries or modules that are not part of a standard Python distribution, other than xmodem (install with "pip3 install xmodem") which is only needed for working with the receiver's internal file storage.
+It does not use any libraries or modules that are not part of a standard Python distribution, other than xmodem, which is included in the distribution as xmodem.py, or which you can install with "pip3 install xmodem".  xmodem is only needed for working with the receiver's internal file storage.
 I haven't tried it, but there's no reason ashtech.py shouldn't run on a Windows system that has Python3 installed.